Nielspuch/Nielspuch/README.md

 - 👋 Hi, I’m @Nielspuch
 - I’m interested in the fianancial industry and like to code small and private projects for fun
+- I recently started cosing for fun and a friend gave me the idea to share some of our codes here in GitHub.
 - I’m currently learning SQL
-- You will find some of my collaborative codes with some of my friends from university

 <!---